 5. Cohabitation Agreements

 There is an obvious concern that there is a conflict in situations between two parties who are not married and who are cohabiting or about to cohabit.
-The Family Law (Scotland) Act 2006 provides for cohabitation agreements to be prepared, effectively dealing with issues arising relating to property on separation.
-These are a statutory creation.
+Sections 25 to 31 of the Family Law (Scotland) Act 2006 sets out the rights of cohabitants.

 There is a clear conflict of interest in representing the parties in a cohabitation agreement or prenuptial agreement and they should be treated precisely the same as separation agreements under this guidance.